 - On a computer or laptop – You can log into Apple TV+ on your computer or laptop via your web browser

-- Smart Stick – Roku and Amazon Fire TV sticks feature the Apple TV+ app
+- Smart Stick – Roku, Amazon Fire TV and Chromecast sticks all feature the Apple TV+ app

 Our final verdict

 - Best video and sound quality of any service

 Apple TV+ is typical of many Apple products in focussing on quality rather than quantity.
 4K HDR video and high quality audio are standard on Apple TV+.
 It is also cheap compared to other streaming services, and free if you just got a new Apple product, so it is pretty painless to see if you like it.

 The downside of Apple TV+ is that it won’t take long to watch all the content that appeals to you.
 However, this is likely to change with time.
 In the meantime, you can always choose to cancel for a while if you’ve watched everything you like for now.
 Another possible downside is that most content is aimed at adult audiences, without a great deal on there for the kids at the time of writing.